jmbtutor/command-line-talk-2018-07/command-line-talk.md

 - `/` and `?`: search forward and backward respectively
 - `&`: show only matching lines
 - `v`: open the file in `$VISUAL`/`$EDITOR`/`vi`

+## Getting help

+Many commands will take a `--help` flag and print a short usage message.

+For example, to view the various flags of `ls`:

+    ls --help

+For more information, look up the command's manual page using the `man` command.
+For `ls`:

+    man ls

+You can get a one-line description of a command using `man -f` or `whatis`:

+    man -f ls
+    whatis ls

+You can also search these one-line descriptions using `man -k` or `apropos`:

+   man -k "list"
+   apropos "list"

+On Linux, a more comprehensive manual may be read using the `info` command, especially for GNU utilities.
+If there is no `info` manual for the command, it will fall back to the command's man page.

+    info ls